b i o

 communication at the National Polytechnic of Athens, Greece.

 Pantelis is the founder and lead of AcousticsLab, specializing in Acoustics, Sound Perception, and Multi-Modal Cognition Consulting for Arts and Entertainment Events.
+Clients include The Hollywood Bowl, and The KAABOO Experience.
 His research interests include cross-cultural dissonance perception, psychoacoustics, signal analysis, hearing, film music theory and aesthetics, and instructional design.

-Pantelis lives in El Segundo, CA with his wife, Maria E. Vassilakis, a biologist with a Masters degree in Nursing, currently working at Astellas Pharma US, Inc.
+Pantelis teaches at LMU's School of Film and Television and lives in El Segundo, CA with his wife, Maria E. Vassilakis, a biologist with a Masters degree in Nursing, currently working at Astellas Pharma US, Inc.